E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_Tools/readme.rst

   paste mdlogging1 mdlogging2 >temperature
   rm mdlogging1 mdlogging2

-Quick grab of the density in the xsplit (slab like) configuration:
+Quick grab of the density in the xsplit (slab like) configuration.
+One way is using the tool from  `GROMACS <http://www.gromacs.org>`_:

 ::

   gmx density -d X -f trajectory_file.xtc -sl 50

-Quick grab of the density in the sphere configuration:
+Quick grab of the density in the sphere configuration.
+We use  `VOTCA <http://www.votca.org/tutorials>`_  for it:

 ::

   csg_density -- axis r -- rmax 10. --ref [x_ref,y_ref,z_ref] --trj trajectory_input.xtc --top topol.tpr --out SOL.dens.out

-Collect the p(N) data and combine them in one file:
+Collect the p(N) data and combine them in one file.
+For that we use `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_, it includes a script called topotools, which is used to handle the trajectory.
+This script can be run from the command line directly:

 ::